-Step 5: Complete the Career Investigation Questionnaire and submit it by March 1
+Step 5: Complete and submit the Career Investigation Ouestionnaire

 Log in to mySAIT.ca to check your admission status.
-If your status indicates you're "In Selection", complete the Career Investigation Questionnaire and submit it according to the instructions.
+If your status indicates you're "In Selection," complete theCareer Investigation Questionnaire and submit it according to the instructions.

 Applicants who fail to complete the Career Investigation Questionnaire will be excluded from selection.